Reef Aquarium Sumps are something that can be very simple and easy to set up if you know a few things about what you are trying to do.

-An opening of 2" is often better, not to mention easier to install in the construction phase.
+A gap size of 2" is often better, not to mention easier to install in the construction phase.
 By creating more space between the baffles, you promote stillness in the water.
 Stillness helps bubbles rise to the surface.

 Under or Over?

-The diagrams on this page show under-over-under.
+The diagrams on this page show Under-Over-Under.
 Designing a bubble trap with this pattern is less common.
-There is no wrong way, but I find the under-over-under way has a few benefits.
+There is no wrong way, but I find the Under-Over-Under way has a few benefits.

-If you make the bubble trap the opposite way – as over-under-over, it creates an area that is hard to access.
+If you make the bubble trap the opposite way – as Over-Under-Over, it creates an area that is hard to access.